SciML/SciMLExpectations.jl/docs/src/tutorials/optimization_under_uncertainty.md

 ## Probabilistic Constraints

-With this approach we can also consider probabilistic constraints.
+With this approach, we can also consider probabilistic constraints.
 Let us now consider a wall at $x=20$ with height 25.

 ```@example control
 constraint = [20.0, 25.0]